xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 - Now have the client UAT on Test
 - When ready merge to Production

-### @todo review dev twig and file cache clear
+@todo review twig and file cache clear

-## How to develop locally
+## How to start developing locally using DDEV

 ### Get ellisiontechnolgies repo from Pantheon

+@todo validate steps

 This process requires Composer version 2.2 and uses Pantheon's current PHP 8.1 version.

 https://getcomposer.org/doc/01-basic-usage.md

-Get access to `ellisontechnologies` site from Trinet Solutions
+Get access to `ellisontechnologies` site from Trinet Solutions.

 Clone the site locally with Git.